-In this mode, which is also called cloud mode, you can manage and monitor the Zyxel Device through the Zyxel Nebula cloud-based network management system.
+In this mode, which is also called cloud managed mode, you can manage and monitor the Zyxel Device through the Zyxel Nebula cloud-based network management system.
 This means you can manage devices remotely without the need of connecting to each device directly.
 It offers many features to better manage and monitor not just the Zyxel Device, but your network as a whole, including supported switches and gateways.
 Your network can also be managed through your smartphone using the Nebula Mobile app.
-See Chapter 22 on page 222 for an example NCC managed network topology.
-NCC allows different levels of management.
-You can configure each device on its own or configure a set of devices together as a site.
-You can also monitor groups of sites called organizations, as shown below.
+See Chapter 22 on page 230 for an example NCC managed network topology.

+Each Zyxel Device must belong to a site which must be in an organization.
+You can configure each Zyxel Device on its own or configure a set of Zyxel Devices together in a site.
+You can also monitor groups of sites in organizations.